flareman/homebridge-caddx-interlogix/README.md

 * `username` - this is the username you have set in your NX-595E web interface.
 It is advised that you create a user just for homebridge use, as logging in from another location will log you out on the plugin side of things
 * `pin` - this is the PIN code you have set in your web interface for the desired username; it is always 4 digits long
 * `ip` - this is the local IP address for the NX-595E network interface.
 You can either set a static IP from the web interface, or use your network router interface to assign a fixed IP to the MAC address of the alarm system; in any case, you will want the IP address to remain the same, or the plugin will not be able to communicate with the alarm
+* `useHTTPS` - this optional setting enables SSL connections to the network interface, for those that want to use it.
+Defaults to 'false'.
 * `pollTimer` - this plugin works by asking the NX-595E for changes at given time intervals, a technique otherwise known as "polling".
 This attribute determines the amount of time in milliseconds between polling attemps.
 Too small values might congest your alarm's network interface and force it to ignore incoming requests, too large ones will result in slow status updates.
 Based on trial and error, anywhere between 250 and 2500 is good.
 * `displayBypassSwitches` - this option is optional and allows you to override the plugin's standard behavior and hide the bypass switches for zones.
 If not set, this defaults to true (see Usage below).
 * `radarPersistence` and `smokePersistence` - these two settings are optional, and they allow to modify the time in milliseconds for which a radar or smoke sensor will remain triggered after the actual event.
 The default behavior is 60000 ms (or one minute) for both.